The 2nd International Quantum Horizons Symposium

 • Chiral orders in 1/3rd monolayers of Sn on a Silicon substrate

-Anupam Mazumdar (University of Groningen)
+Anupam Mazumdar (University of Toronto)

 • Witnessing the quantum natured gravity in a lab